LAAC-LSCP/laac-lscp.github.io/docs/getting-started.md

 ## Some paperwork

-- [ ] Create an account in mattermost, the system we use for most communication.
-To do so click [here](https://mattermost.cognitive-ml.fr/signup_user_complete){:target="_blank"} and follow the instructions.
-When you're done creating the account, let Loann know and ask him to add you to the LAAC and LSCP teams.
-Depending on your topic, you may also want to ask to be added to the CoML team.
+- [ ] Create an account in [mattermost](./communication.md#mattermost){:target="_blank"}, the system we use for most communication.
+To do so, ask Loann for an invite link, this will allow you to create an account and access the LAAC base channels.
 - [ ] You will need a [GitHub](https://github.com){:target="_blank"} account to view the information that we keep private.
 Create an account if you don't have one and tell your handle to Loann via mattermost.
 - [ ] Send Philippe & Alex a message via mattermost with this information: Your name, email, start & end date, phone number
 - [ ] Write a message in mattermost in the LAAC town square channel to introduce yourself to the team.
 Include your name, position, work subject and a funny/unsual/interesting fact about you.